- From the desktop, launch a new terminal session by selecting: Applications > Accessories > Terminal.

-4. Navigate into your new directory: cd test then press Enter.
+then press Enter. - Navigate into your new directory:

 blue